tienlonghungson/BigData-HDFS-Spark-Elasticsearch-Kibana/README.md

     hdfs://namenode:8020

-To use access the namenode from another container link it using "--link namenode:namenode" and then use the afformentioned URL.
+To access the namenode from another container link it using "--link namenode:namenode" and then use the afformentioned URL.
 More info on how to access it using docker network coming soon.